-We will meet for in-person sessions twice a week (Mon/Wed) and then, once a week, split into smaller discussion groups led by TAs (also on Mon or Wed).
+We will meet for in-person sessions twice a week (Mon/Wed) and then, once a week, split into smaller discussion groups led by TAs (on Mon, Wed, or Fri).
 You will complete the required reading before each large class session, as well as an online weekly reading quiz (10 total, on Canvas) due each Wednesday.
 There are three additional homework assignments due throughout the quarter.
 These assignments allow you to practice scientific reasoning skills as we study them.
-At the end of the quarter, there will be a final exam, which will be oral, not written.
-(This is not nearly as scary as it sounds.)
+At the end of the quarter, there will be a written final exam.
 The final component of the course is attendance and participation: there is no substitute for active engagement from everyone during both the large classes and smaller discussion sections.
 These classes and sections assume you've done the assigned reading and then build on what you've read, rather than duplicating it.